The White Lady (Namibia): Finding and interpretation controversy

 Breuil's arguments influenced several later hypotheses concerning the painting, some which suggested that it could be Phoenician in origin.
-Breuil's farfetched theory aligned with the racist policies of the South African government at that time, which downplayed any evidence that Black people could produce sophisticated art works.
+Breuil's farfetched theory aligned with the racist policies of the South African government at that time, which downplayed any evidence that Black people could produce sophisticated works of art.
 The racist theories were used to disprove African origin of life and the San people being civilized.
 People tried to alienate the San people from their own ancestral rock art.

 In the second half of the 20th century, most theories about Mediterranean influences on the ancient history of sub-Saharan Africa (like those about Great Zimbabwe being "non-African" in origin) were gradually dismissed.